 - One can of cola or half a can of an energy drink has up to 40 mg of caffeine.

-A note about peanuts: until recently, the FSA advised that you may wish to avoid eating peanuts when you are pregnant if you have an atopic disease such as asthma, eczema, or hay fever, or if a close family member has one of these conditions.
+A note about peanuts: at one point the FSA advised that you may wish to avoid eating peanuts when you are pregnant in certain cases.
+This included if you have an atopic disease such as asthma, eczema or hay fever, or if a close family member has one of these conditions.
 This was because there was a concern that children could develop a peanut allergy as a result of their mother eating peanuts during pregnancy.
 However, in the light of new evidence, this advice was changed in December 2008.
-The FSA now advises that there is no need for women who are pregnant or breast-feeding, or who have children aged under 3, to change their diets in order to exclude peanuts.
+The FSA now advises that there is no need for women who are pregnant or breast-feeding, or who have children aged under 3 years, to change their diets in order to exclude peanuts.

 Always tell a doctor or dentist who prescribes medication for you that you are pregnant.
 Also, don't take medicines that you can buy over the counter (including herbal remedies) unless they are known to be safe in pregnancy.
 The pharmacist will advise.